FilippoMazzara/Progetto_IFO/README.md

 meaningful analyses and summaries of large
 cancer genetic studies.

+#### Supply samples

+Submit data from your local machine or select it from the samples stored remotely on the app’s server.

+#### Convert your data

+GeneApp can be used to view different kinds of data, it can act as a simple file reader for generic relational data but if it’s supplied with specific genetic data, it will recognize it and process it according to the maf format, even if the starting data was using another genetic standard.

+#### Explore Interactively

 GeneApp is interactive.
-Results update immediately when inputs are changed.
+Results and plots update immediately when inputs are changed.
+This allow for fast exploration and visualization to better understand the data you are working with.

+#### Share your discoveries

+Generate a wide array of file outputs and reports to better reflect the results of your analysis and to share more meaningful data.

+#### Context

 GeneApp is a tool made with the aim of making life easier to genetics researchers, so I am hopeful that it will be particularly helpful in assisting in the genetic research effort.

 If you are interested to see what GeneApp has to offer, click here.(link)